ppetrovtv/pine_script_docs/source/essential/Strategies.rst

     strategy.exit("bracket", loss=10, profit=10, when=strategy.position_size == 15)

-The code given above places 2 orders sequentially: "Buy1" at market price and "Buy2" at 10% higher price (stop order).
-Exit order is placed only after entry orders have been filled.
-If you apply the code to a chart, you will see that each entry order is closed by exit order, though we did not specify entry order ID to close in this line:
+The code given above places 2 orders sequentially: "Buy1" at market price and "Buy2" at a 10% higher price (stop order).
+The exit order is placed only after entry orders have been filled.
+If you apply the code to a chart, you will see that each entry order is closed by an exit order, though we did not specify entry order ID to close in this line:
 ``strategy.exit("bracket", loss=10, profit=10, when=strategy.position_size == 15)``